What Most Buyers Miss

 When I look at a house, I’m not starting with the price — I’m starting with context.

-That’s how you avoid overpaying — and how you spot opportunities most buyers miss.
+That’s how home buyers avoid overpaying — and how you spot opportunities most buyers miss.

 1. What it’s actually competing with